The Best Marinade for Chicken Drumsticks

 What to Know Before You Start

-For marinating, I use gallon-size freezer bags — they let you massage the marinade around the chicken without making a mess, and you can lay them flat in the fridge so all the pieces stay submerged.
-Press out as much air as you can before sealing so the marinade actually contacts all surfaces.
+I like to use gallon-size freezer bags for marinating because you can massage the marinade around the chicken and not make a mess, and you can lay the bag in the fridge so all the pieces are submerged in the marinade.
+Deflate as much air as you can before sealing the bag so that all surfaces get marinated.
+A deep baking dish with plastic wrap over the top works as well, but bags are more convenient to move and flip.

 Ingredients